emersoncodetv/contenedores/Step by Step VMs HOL Gluster.md

 root@client:~# ls -l /mnt/glusterfs/
 ```

->You may experience slowness in executing commands on the mounted GlusterFS filesystem is due to GlusterFS switchover to gluster2.itzgeek.local when the client.itzgeek.local can not reach gluster1.itzgeek.local.
+>You may experience slowness in executing commands on the mounted GlusterFS filesystem is due to GlusterFS switchover to gluster2.local when the client.local can not reach gluster1.local.

 Create some more files on the GlusterFS filesystem to check the replication.